qwertasz/repository1/Consileon_zadania.md

 }

-#AP-1
+/*AP-1
-#Given an array of strings, return a new array containing the first N strings.
+/*Given an array of strings, return a new array containing the first N strings.
 N will be in the range 1..length.

 public String[] wordsFront(String[] words, int n) {
   String[] g = new String[n];
     for(int i = 0; i < g.length; i++)
         g[i] = words[i];
               return g;
 }

-#AP-1
+/*AP-1
-#Given an array of strings, return the count of the number of strings with the given length.
+/*Given an array of strings, return the count of the number of strings with the given length.

 public int wordsCount(String[] words, int len) {
   int x = 0;
     for(int i = 0; i < words.length; i++) {
         if(words[i].length() == len)